quicwg/base-drafts/draft-ietf-quic-transport.md

 The fields in the MAX_STREAMS frame are as follows:

 Maximum Streams:

-: A count of the number of streams that can be opened.
+: A count of the total number of streams of the corresponding type that can be opened.

 Loss or reordering can cause a MAX_STREAMS frame to be received which states a lower stream limit than an endpoint has previously received.
 MAX_STREAMS frames